Style Guide

 Write for a teenager for whom English is second language.
 Keep sentences short and use plain English, not academic terminology.
 Don’t assume knowledge, for example make clear what abbreviations stand for.

-See Accessible documents & outreach materials for advice on making your communication accessible, including for considering colour blindness and dyslexia.
+See Accessible documents for advice on making your communication accessible, including for considering colour blindness and dyslexia.

 Banner Images

-• Limit the words in a visual banner.
+- Limit the words in a visual banner.
 Put a short title only into the image.
-Text in images is not fully accessible.
+Text in images is not fully accessible as it cannot be read by screen reader technology.
 Keep the design clean and readable.

 This may not matter for some people, but for the rest, it is enough for them to abandon reading our posts.
 And for many it’s simply good manners.